 This year you can celebrate Halloween at Tokyo Disneyland and Tokyo DisneySea!
 While Universal Studio offers Halloween events for adults, Tokyo Disney Resorts offers kid-friendly events.

 At Disneyland, Spooky “Boo!”
 Parade, the exciting Halloween-themed parade where popular Disney characters dress in ghosty costumes can be enjoyed.
-If you like Villains. don’t miss out on another Halloween parade The Villains Rockin Halloween!

-During Halloween to Christmas season, the beloved ride Haunted Mansion turned into the world of Tim Burton’s Nightmare Before Christmas.
+During the Halloween to Christmas season, the beloved ride Haunted Mansion turned into the world of Tim Burton’s Nightmare Before Christmas.

-There will be Halloween-themed merchandise, food and drink as well as the easy-to-put costume at the park to get you into the Halloween spirits available at the both parks.
+There will be Halloween-themed merchandise, food and drink as well as the easy-to-put costume at the park to get you into the Halloween spirits available at both parks.

-It’s usually not allowed to wear full costumes if you are over 12 years old, but if you want to enjoy the park with full costumes, visit the Disney Parks from September 14th (Wed) to October 31st (Mon).
+It’s usually not allowed to wear full costumes if you are over 12 years old, but if you want to enjoy the park with full costumes, visit the Disney Parks from September 15 (Fri) to October 31 (Tue).
 During this Halloween time, you can fully dress as your favorite Disney character and enjoy the spooky time of year.

 Halloween at Tokyo Disney Resorts

-▶Reserve the ticket
+Reserve the ticket

 Ikebukuro Halloween Cosplay Festival